Get help today 888-319-2606 or sign up for 24/7 text support.

 Homelessness and Addiction Treatment

-While homelessness and addiction do often co-occur, it’s important for people to remember that addiction is a chronic, yet treatable condition that still needs to be addressed, regardless of where one lives.1
+Of the 653,100 people reporting homelessness on a single night in 2023, 98,646 suffered from chronic substance abuse.1,2 While homelessness and addiction do often co-occur, it’s important for people to remember that addiction is a chronic, yet treatable condition that still needs to be addressed, regardless of where one lives.3 Helping people who are homeless gain access to treatment can be challenging; however, if you or a loved one have struggled with homelessness and addiction, there are programs and support available.

 The Connection Between Addiction and Homelessness

-The challenges and consequences that people with addiction encounter, like struggles at work and in relationships, may contribute to their homelessness.1 Furthermore, the combination of poverty and addiction present an increased risk factor for homelessness.3
+The challenges and consequences that people with addiction encounter, like struggles at work and in relationships, may contribute to their homelessness.4 Furthermore, the combination of poverty and addiction present an increased risk factor for homelessness.4

 • Not being able to afford housing.